VeryGoodOpenSource/very_good_cli/README.md

 ---

-A Very Good Command Line Interface for Dart.
+A Very Good Command-Line Interface for Dart.

 ## Installing